Section 12.1

 Can a change be expected?
 Will the UK Law Change?

-“70% chance of a change by the summer of 2027”
+“70% chance of a change by the late Autumn of 2025”

 SUMMARY